 This balance between uniformity and uniqueness makes each franchise feel part of the larger brand family yet distinctive enough to appeal to its specific audience.

 It’s vital to know who your target customers are and what they need or want from your products or services.
 Once you have this knowledge, create ads that speak directly to them, offering solutions to their problems and satisfying their desires.

 Use persuasive language, engaging visuals, and clear calls to action.
 Don’t forget to personalize whenever possible.

-Customize your advertisements for different advertising channels based on their unique requirements and characteristics.
+Contextualize your marketing for different advertising channels based on their unique requirements and characteristics.
 Consider the format, size limitations, and user behavior of each channel.